RezaAablue007/Signals-and-Systems-II-MATLAB-Projects/README.md

 This repo contains projects from the Signals and Systems I project I've taken in school.

 Projects include:
-- Working with MATLAB, Visualization of Signals
+- Time-Domain Analysis of Discrete-Time Systems
-- System Properties and Convolution
+- Discrete-Time Fourier Series
-- Fourier Series Analysis using MATLAB
+- Discrete Time Fourier Transform
-- System Properties and Convolution (part 2)
+- Sampling and Discrete Fourier Transform